Arne L. Kalleberg

 In collaborative work with Ted Mouw, he has examined the role of occupational structure in explaining the growth of wage inequality in the US since the early 1980s.
 An analysis of Current Population Survey data shows that the bulk of increase in wage inequality is due to differences between (rather than within) occupations, and that a large proportion of this occupational inequality can be explained by three occupational groups-managers, not elsewhere classified, secretaries and computer operators.
 An analysis of longitudinal PSID data shows that the majority of the increase in wage inequality for men in the US from 1977 to 2005 is due to differential rates of wage growth within firms as opposed to movement between firms.
 Mouw and Kalleberg are working on Russell Sage Foundation (RSF)-supported project "Stepping Stones and Ladders: The Sources of the Mobility of Low Wage Workers in the United States, 1996-2012."
 In this project, they are analyzing the role that occupation-related skills-and changes in the demand for those skills caused by long-term changes in the occupational structure and short-term labor demand shocks-play in explaining why some low-wage workers "move up" along occupation-based pathways or "ladders" while others are left behind.
 To answer these questions, they are linking longitudinal data on individual workers from four panels of the restricted access version of the Survey of Income and Program Participation (SIPP), and monthly-matched data from the Current Population Survey, to geographic information on changes in industrial and occupational employment from the Quarterly Workforce Indicators (QWI) and the Occupational Employment Statistics (OES).

-In other work, Kalleberg is collaborating on a book project (under contract to Stanford University Press) that examines the nature and politics of precarious work in Japan, South Korea and Indonesia.
-He also recently co-edited (with David Howell) an issue of the Russell Sage Foundation journal on "Changing Job Quality, " as well as examining the impacts of labor market and social welfare institutions on well-being using data from two waves of the relationship between job insecurity and subjective well-being two waves of the European Social Surveys.
+In other work, Kalleberg co-authored a book (Precarious Asia: Global Capitalsim and Work in Japan, South Korea and Indonesia, Stanford University Press, 2022; with Kevin Hewison and Kwang-Yeong Shin) that examines the nature and politics of precarious work in these countries.
+He also recently co-edited (with David Howell) an issue of the Russell Sage Foundation journal on "Changing Job Quality, " as well as wrote a paper showing the impacts of labor market and social welfare institutions on well-being using data from two waves of the relationship between job insecurity and subjective well-being two waves of the European Social Surveys.